gildeb/Micropython/rasp2/README.md

 To determine position, the driver keep track of the total number of steps in each direction for each step resolution.
 The information is stored in the __resCountList__ (python dictionnary) attribute.

-As the dictionnary is updated after each run (__doSteps__), you should not change step resolution while the motor is running.
+As the dictionnary is updated after each run (__doSteps__), you should not change step resolution while the motor is rotating.
+Test the boleen attribute *running* to determine the moteur state.